 CRPE's Betheny Gross, Sarah Yatsko, and Sean Gill are participating in the National Charter Schools Conference.
 Here's what they'll be discussing:

-Sean Gill is quoted in this Chicago Talks piece on Chicago charter schools.
+Sean Gill is quoted in The 74 on district-charter funding gaps.